BPMSoftwareSolutions/no-repo/docs/ai-engine-sdk-index-domain-analysis.md

-# AI Engine SDK `index.js` Domain Analysis
+# AI Engine SDK `index.js` Domain Split Analysis

-Date: 2026-05-10
+Date: 2026-05-11

-Package analyzed: `@bpmsoftwaresolutions/ai-engine-client@1.1.64`
+Package analyzed: `@bpmsoftwaresolutions/ai-engine-client@1.1.71`

 File analyzed: `node_modules/@bpmsoftwaresolutions/ai-engine-client/src/index.js`

 ## Executive Summary

-The AI Engine SDK currently exposes almost the entire client through one massive entrypoint:
+The current AI Engine SDK package is still published as a single source file:

+- `src/index.js` is the only file under the package `src/` directory.
-- Approximately 6,026 physical lines.
+- The file has approximately 6,456 physical lines.
-- One exported client class, `AIEngineClient`.
+- It exports one client class, `AIEngineClient`.
-- One exported factory, `createAIEngineClient(options)`.
+- It exports one factory, `createAIEngineClient(options)`.
-- 15 exported constants.
+- It exports 15 public constants.
-- 33 top-level helper functions.
+- It contains 34 top-level helper functions.
-- 364 class methods.
+- It contains 369 class methods.
-- 330 direct HTTP request calls.
+- It contains 331 direct request calls.
-- 8 constructor-created compatibility facades.
+- It creates 8 constructor facades.

-The file is not just a transport client.
-It currently mixes:

-- HTTP transport concerns.
-- Auth/header/version/capability concerns.
-- Input normalization and enum coercion.
-- Governance gate enforcement.
+This is an updated analysis after the latest upstream workflow additions.
+The biggest change from the prior analysis is that the SDK now contains higher-level project and portfolio closure workflows in addition to the previous endpoint-wrapper surface.

+The file should be split by domain modules, but the public API should remain stable.
+The right upstream implementation is a composed client where `index.js` exports constants, constructs domain clients, and preserves top-level compatibility aliases.

+## What Changed Since The Prior Pass

+Prior analysis was against `@bpmsoftwaresolutions/ai-engine-client@1.1.64`.

+Current analysis is against `@bpmsoftwaresolutions/ai-engine-client@1.1.71`.

+Notable changes:

+- Class method count increased from 364 to 369.
+- Request call count increased from 330 to 331.
+- Top-level helper count increased from 33 to 34.
+- The package source layout is again a single `src/index.js`.
+- New or newly important workflow methods are now present:
-- Post-mutation verification.
+  - `claimIsValid(claimId)`
-- Collaboration choreography.
+  - `resumeProjectWork(...)`
-- Agent communication channel management.
-- Project chartering and roadmap orchestration.
-- Implementation packet workflows.
+  - `closeRoadmapItemWorkflow(...)`
-- LOGA projection download/render helpers.
-- Repo/retrieval intelligence APIs.
+  - `getPortfolioClosureReadiness(...)`
-- Skill, tool, context, portfolio, performance, design, notes, search, and benchmark APIs.

-The shape is a classic SDK god file.
-It is still valuable because it has already discovered a broad domain surface, but it has outgrown a single source file.
-The upstream remediation should preserve the public API while moving implementation into domain modules with one responsibility each.
+The new methods are not just thin endpoint wrappers.
+They stitch together governance, claims, roadmaps, implementation checks, artifact verification, gate decisions, evidence recording, claim signoff, project close behavior, and portfolio readiness evaluation.

 ## Current Public Surface

-The top-level exports are intentionally small:
+The top-level export surface remains compact:

 - `AI_ENGINE_CLIENT_VERSION`
 - `GOVERNED_MUTATION_REQUIRED_CAPABILITIES`